greenmanspirit/journal.txt/README.md

 * new - Create a new journal entry for today (default action if none given).
 * edit - Edit the entry for the given date in format MM/DD/YY.
-* date - Delete the entry for the given date in format MM/DD/YY.
+* delete - Delete the entry for the given date in format MM/DD/YY.

 ###Additional Details
 * journal.txt file will live wherever you run the journal script.